 The Argon laser is used for the treatment of Diabetic Retinopathy, Glaucoma, and Wet Macular Degeneration.
 This laser creates small burns in the retina which can help stop bleeding.
 Or for glaucoma, small burns in the drainage canal of the eye are made to lower the eye pressure.

 The YAG laser is used primarily for removal of the film that often forms after cataract surgery.
 This is a completely painless procedure and is usually done only once per eye.
 There are some additional uses of this laser such as to make a hole in the iris to lower eye pressure for a certain type of glaucoma.
+Now, with the latest laser, we can vaporize floaters and membranes in the eye that used to have to have surgery to remove.

 The Specular Microscope is used to image the inside layer of the cornea, the clear front of the eye.
 There are several diseases and inherited disorders that can affect this part of the eye and lead to loss of visoin.
 The cornea can be replaced through a transplant operation if the damage too great.